BayBE — A Bayesian Back End for Design of Experiments¶

 )

-For more details on the different recommenders, their underlying algorithmic details and their configuration settings, see the recommenders section of the user guide.
+For more details on the different recommenders, their underlying algorithmic details and how their settings can be adjusted, see the recommenders section of the user guide.

 The Optimization Loop¶

-We can now construct a Campaign that performs the Bayesian optimization of the experimental settings:
+We can now construct a Campaign that performs the Bayesian optimization of the experimental configurations:

 from baybe import Campaign